What Is Bitcoin?

 DigiCash

-The DigiCash model was a centralized system, but it was nonetheless an interesting experiment.
-The company later went bankrupt, which Chaum believes was due to its introduction before e-commerce had truly taken off.
+Although the DigiCash concept was a centralized system, it was an intriguing experiment.
+Chaum feels the firm went bankrupt because it was launched before e-commerce had completely taken off.

 B-money